AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 * This project is based on the AddressBook-Level3 (AB3) project created by the [SE-EDU initiative](https://se-education.org).
 * This project uses the [Apache Commons Validator](https://commons.apache.org/proper/commons-validator/) library for email validation, licensed under the Apache License 2.0.
-* Claude AI was used to format the Release Notes into markdown.
+* Claude AI was used to format the Release Notes into Markdown.

 --------------------------------------------------------------------------------------------------------------------